pirate/gzint/README.md

 **TODOs:**

- 1. Implement more compression methods and automatically pick the best one (using Threads to compress in parallel?)
+ 1. Implement more compression methods and allow users to manually chose which one, with a way to find the optimal one for a given number:
     - gzipped hex, binary, octal, or other base representations of the number
+    - base + exponents
     - scientific notation
     - knuth's up-arrow notation
     - factorial notation
     - prime factor notation
     - other polynomial representations
  2. Fall back to storing the int uncompressed if compression ends up making it bigger
- 3. Speed up the compression & decompression
+ 3. Speed up/parallelize the compression & decompression
- 4. See if more math operations can be performed directly on compressed `HugeInt`s without uncompressing first
+ 4. See if more math operations can be performed directly on compressed `HugeInt`s without uncompressing first, depending on compression method
  5. Use a cached_property to prevent decompressing the same HugeInt repeatedly during `int` operations (allow expiry eventually with timeout to get GC benefits...?)